Japanese Chin Dog

 Characteristics of the Japanese Chin Dog

-Although the Japanese Chin dog breed seems like the perfect lap dog, it has been known to be a rather good watchdog.
+Although the Japanese Chin dog breed seems like the perfect lap dog, it also has a reputation as a very attentive watchdog.

 Interestingly, it is one of the quietest dogs and while not a barker, when it does sound the alarm, its bark is surprisingly quite deep and serious sounding.

-The Japanese Chin loves to be spoiled!
-He has a very affectionate nature and makes a loyal and interesting companion, though he is discerning with strangers.
+The Japanese Chin is a lap dog to the extent that he loves to be spoiled and snuggled!
+He is a very affectionate dog and makes a loyal and interesting companion, though he is discerning with strangers.

 Health Notes

 When it comes to the health of this breed, respiratory and heart conditions are the most common concerns.
-Because of the flattened muzzle, they are also more prone to respiratory difficulties and overheating.
+Because of the brachycephalic flattened short muzzle, they are also more prone to these breathing challenges, as well as overheating, during humid hot weather.

 The eyes being on the large side and rather prominent are susceptible to scratches as well as more serious eye conditions.
 Rolled-in eyelids and cataracts are also somewhat common in the breed.